BubuLK/pam-script-pysaml/README.md

     (for clock skew or longer authentication validity).
 Default: `600`,
 * `check_timeframe`: if `False`, validation of the assertion timeframe is disabled (not recommended).
 Default: `True`,
-* `idp`: path to IdP metadata file which signing certificates for assertion signature verification are extracted from (multiple values allowed).
+* `idp`: path(s) to IdP metadata file(s) which signing certificates for assertion signature verification are extracted from (multiple CSV values allowed).
-    Signature verification failed, if none is given,
+    Required to validate assertion signature,
 * `log_level`: logging `<severity>`.
 Default: `WARNING`.
 * `only_from`: list of IP/host names which can authenticate
-    (multiple values allowed),
+    (multiple CSV values allowed),
 * `trusted_sp`: entityID of SP which should be trusted.
-All are allowed, if none is given (not recommended),
+Any SP is allowed, if none is given (not recommended),
 * `userid`: name of SAML attribute which contains the username (login).
 Value of this attribute will be matched against the username passed.
 Default: `uid`,